 Since about 2005, hybrid cars (especially the Toyota Prius) have been quite popular among the environmental crowd in the US.
 Even though gasoline costs about twice as much in Germany as in the US, these cars are still very rare there.

-On the surface, air pollution standards are much more stringent in the US than in Germany: catalytic converters in cars had been required 20 years earlier and diesel engine cars virtually have been regulated out of However, air quality in German cities is better than in U.S. cities due to newer cars and actual enforcement of the air standards on the books.
+On the surface, air pollution standards are much more stringent in the US than in Germany: catalytic converters in cars had been required 20 years earlier and diesel engine cars have been regulated almost out of existence.
+After all these years, particle filters are still not required in German diesel cars.
+However, air quality in German cities is better than in U.S. cities due to newer cars and actual enforcement of the air standards on the books.
 American industries often get “grandfathered in” on their air permits.
-Large German metropolitan areas now require that any vehicle entering the city have a clean air emissions certification sticker on the windshield; those old diesels are not allowed to drive into the cities anymore. existence.
-After all these years, particle filters are still not required in German diesel cars.
+Large German metropolitan areas now require that any vehicle entering the city have a clean air emissions certification sticker on the windshield; those old diesels are not allowed to drive into the cities anymore.

 While all German parties have embraced the notion that environmentalism is not detrimental to economic progress and in fact can spur technological innovation and provide job and export opportunities, most American politicians still see environmental regulations as a direct threat to jobs and to the competitiveness of US businesses.